open-cloud/open-cloud.github.io.old/devguide_helloworld.md

 World objects.

 The Hello object contains a link to an Instance object, which represents a provisioned virtual machine.
-The name of the field, "instance_backref", contains the suffix "_backref" to indicate a reversal of the polarity of the dependency.
+The name of the field, `instance_backref`, contains the suffix `_backref` to indicate a reversal of the polarity of the dependency.
 Instead of defining a link from Hello to Instance, it makes Instance objects depend on Hello objects.
 The outcome of this dependency is to guarantee that Hello objects are synchronized before their accompanying